Aminorex

-Aminorex (Menocil, Apiquel, aminoxaphen, aminoxafen, McN-742) is a weight loss (anorectic) stimulant drug.
-It was withdrawn from the market after it was found to cause pulmonary hypertension.
-In the U.S., it is an illegal Schedule I drug, meaning it has high abuse potential, no accepted medical use, and a poor safety profile.
+Aminorex, sold under the brand names Menocil and Apiquel among others, is a weight loss (anorectic) stimulant drug.
+It was withdrawn from the market after it was found to cause pulmonary hypertension (PPH).
+In the United States, aminorex is a Schedule I controlled substance.

-Aminorex, in the 2-amino-5-aryl oxazoline class, was developed by McNeil Laboratories in 1962.
-It is closely related to 4-methylaminorex.
-Aminorex has been shown to have locomotor stimulant effects, lying midway between dextroamphetamine and methamphetamine.
+Aminorex, in the 2-amino-5-aryloxazoline group, was developed by McNeil Laboratories in 1962.
+It is closely related to 4-methylaminorex (4-MAR).
+Aminorex has been shown to have locomotor-stimulant effects, lying midway between dextroamphetamine and methamphetamine.
 Aminorex effects have been attributed to the release of catecholamines.
-It can be produced as a metabolite of the worming medication levamisole, which is sometimes used as a cutting agent of illicitly produced cocaine.
+It can be produced as a metabolite of the deworming medication levamisole, which is sometimes used as a cutting agent of illicitly produced cocaine.